Sniper Ghost Warrior devs apologize after offensive press event

-CI Games, the developer of Sniper Ghost Warrior Contracts 2, has issued an apology for a press event held on a San Diego Airsoft course that featured unsubtly negative depictions of Middle Eastern combatants.
+CI Games, the developer of Sniper Ghost Warrior: Contracts 2, has issued an apology for a press event held on a San Diego Airsoft course that featured racist depictions of Middle Eastern people and culture.

-The apology follows a writeup by The Gamer’s Eric Switzer, who cataloged how an unusual PR event.

-His account describes how an unusually secretive PR event meant to drive excitement for the latest entry in the Sniper Ghost Warrior series slowly evolved into a scenario where Switzer and other participants were placed in simulated combat with employees dressed up in Middle Eastern combatants.
+The apology follows a writeup by The Gamer’s Eric Switzer, who cataloged how an unusually secretive PR event meant to drive excitement for the latest entry in the Sniper Ghost Warrior series slowly evolved into a scenario where Switzer and other participants were placed in simulated combat with employees dressed in stereotypical Middle Eastern garb.

 Said employees apparently not only dressed in white robes and keffiyehs, but were also instructed to “ululate like a jihadist” during a photo opportunity.

-It’s a debacle with a number of overlapping causes—Sniper: Ghost Warrior Contracts 2 is the latest entry in a somewhat niche shooter series that’s enjoyed steady success over the last few years.
+It’s a debacle with a number of overlapping causes.
+Sniper: Ghost Warrior Contracts 2 is the latest entry in a somewhat niche shooter series that’s enjoyed steady success over the last few years.
+Its Polish developers worked with American PR firms to create a press event meant to excite influencers and journalists, and some branch of those PR firms contracted out with Incredible Adventures and the Strategic Operations facility in San Diego.

 Image via Eric Switzer at The Gamer